flucoma/flucoma-docs/doc/BufCompose.rst

 :control destination:

-   The bufNum of the destination buffer.
+   The name of the destination buffer.

 :control destStartFrame: